You no longer need ESPHome to integrate Airthings with Home Assistant

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-What the Airthings Wave, Wave Plus, and Wave Mini offer
+Features of Airthings Wave, Wave Plus, and Wave Mini

 Radon